nottherealslimshady/cti_taxi_hub/README.md

 ├── config.py                   # Configuration for API keys and OpenTAXII
 ├── vt_fetcher.py               # Fetches data from VirusTotal
 ├── otx_fetcher.py              # Fetches data from AlienVault OTX
+├── abuseipdb_fetcher.py        # NEW: Fetches data from AbuseIPDB
 ├── taxii_publisher.py          # Converts to STIX and publishes to OpenTAXII └── main.py                     # Orchestrates the fetching and publishing process